rahulgopinath/rahulgopinath.github.io/students.md

 a reference and documentation.
 If this is the case, please indicate this in your email.
 (Update: The School of Computer Science at University of Sydney is looking into funding competitive Indian students.
 I will update this when I have more information.
 Please watch this space.
-Latest: The School of Computer Science has decided not to support VRI for Indian students this year.)
+Latest (2024-03-04): The School of Computer Science has decided not to support VRI for Indian students this year.)
 <!-- While the [website](https://www.sydney.edu.au/engineering/study/scholarships/engineering-vacation-research-internship-program.html) says that it is specific to Australia, I am happy to consider you if you are from outside Australia too, and have excellent credentials. -->